guidone/node-red-contrib-chatbot/README.md

 ## Examples
 Here are some examples connecting the ChatBot blocks

+### Basic Send Message
+The first node `/hi` listen the incoming messages for the string "/hi", if it finds it pass through the outpin otherwise nothing.

+The second node `Hi!` simply outputs a message using the templating `Hi {{username}}!`, the message node just prepares the payload for the message, the node `Telegram Sender` actually sends out the message.

+The node `Telegram Receiver` sets up some variables in the chat context flow: /firstName/, /lastName/, /chatId/, /username/, /transport/, /messageId/.
+/Note/: username is only available in Telegram if it's specified in the chat settings.

 ### Collect Email
 ![Example Collect Email](./docs/images/example-collect-email.png)
 This is an example of how to parse the user input.
 The first **Email** block after the receiver just show a prompt message, note that this block tracks the user answer, that means that next message from the user will start from here and will be re-routed to the second output to the **Parse Email** block.